 However, if they must stay in your home, ensure their safety by:

-- Allocating space for them to play: It'll prevent your kids from running around the construction site.
-It can be a spare room or a place within your compound.
+- Setting aside a spot for them to play will stop your children from roaming the construction site.
+It could be a spare room or a location inside your property.

 2. Don't Rush The Processes